Medicare in South Dakota

 By the numbers

-- Number of beneficiaries enrolled Medicare Advantage plans: 29,233
+- Number of beneficiaries enrolled in Medicare Advantage or other Medicare health plans: 35,459

 Original Medicare is the government-sponsored health insurance program for American citizens and legal permanent residents of at least five continuous years who qualify by age or disability.
 You’re usually eligible when you turn 65 unless you qualify through disability or having certain health conditions.
 Original Medicare includes Part A, hospital insurance, and Part B, medical insurance.
 You might be automatically enrolled into the program when you turn 65 or receive disability benefits for a certain period of time.

 - What about the out-of-pocket costs of Original Medicare?
 Some examples of these costs are copayments, coinsurance, and deductibles.
-To help pay these expenses, you can apply for a Medicare Supplement (Medigap) plan.
-Ten standardized Medigap plans are available in most states, including South Dakota, although not every plan may be available in your county.
+To help pay these expenses, you can apply for a Medicare Supplement insurance (Medigap) plan.
+Ten standardized Medigap plans are available in most states, including South Dakota.

 Instead of getting your Medicare benefits through Original Medicare, you may have another choice: Medicare Advantage (Medicare Part C).
 Offered by private, Medicare-approved insurance companies, Medicare Advantage plans include the same benefits covered by Medicare Part A and Part B (except hospice care, which is still covered under Medicare).
-Many Medicare Advantage plans offer additional benefits, such as prescription drug coverage, dental care, hearing care, and prescription drug coverage.
+Many Medicare Advantage plans offer additional benefits, such as prescription drug coverage, routine dental care, or routine hearing care.
 You must continue paying your Medicare Part B premium, along with any premium the plan may charge.

 Medicare resources in South Dakota